If You Want Blood You've Got It: Reception

-The album is often considered to be one of the greatest live albums of all time.
+The album was listed at #2 on Classic Rock magazine's readers' poll of "50 Greatest Live Albums Ever".
 In a 1992 interview with Metal Hammer at the time of the band's second live release, Malcolm Young admitted, "I personally still prefer the old album.
 We were young, fresh, vital and kicking ass."
 Greg Prato of AllMusic notes, "While most other rock bands of the era were busy experimenting with disco or creating studio-perfected epics, AC/DC was one of the few specializing in raw and bluesy hard rock, as evidenced by 1978's live set, If You Want Blood You've Got It."
 Eduardo Rivadavia of Ultimate Classic Rock enthuses, "Other concert records may boast more songs, more Top 40 hits or even more crowd-pleasing gimmicks.
 But very few can challenge the sheer excitement and reckless abandon captured on AC/DC’s terrific concert document."
-The album was listed at #2 on Classic Rock magazine's readers' poll of "50 Greatest Live Albums Ever".
 Carlo Twist of Blender magazine praised the album, saying that "They were always a mighty live act, and this is the sound of AC/DC in Europe just prior to 1979's U.S. breakthrough.
 The audience's hysteria regularly cuts through the amps, as they howl along to singer Bon Scott's tale of sexually transmitted disease ("The Jack") and punctuate guitarist Angus Young's staccato riffing on "Whole Lotta Rosie."
 Imagine a punk-rock Chuck Berry played at nosebleed volume."

 Concert footage

 The entire Glasgow concert was filmed but the complete footage has never been released.
 Eventually, "Riff Raff" and "Fling Thing/Rocker" segments were made available on the DVD AC/DC Family Jewels, released in 2005.
 Video footage was also used from the show on Family Jewels using the "Rock 'n' Roll Damnation" studio version audio track promotional clip.
-Segments from the concert (the songs "Rock 'n' Roll Damnation", "Dog Eat Dog" and "Let There Be Rock") were made available on the DVD Plug Me In, released in 2007.
+Segments from the concert (the songs "Rock 'n' Roll Damnation", "Dog Eat Dog" and "Let There Be Rock") were made available on the DVD Plug Me In, released in 2007 (the latter 2 were also released on YouTube in 2013)).
 "Bad Boy Boogie" was included on the bonus disc on the three-disc edition of Plug Me In.

 Track listing

-Complete concert setlist
+Original concert setlist

-All songs written by Young/Young/Scott except "Fling Thing", which they use as a Scottish tradition.
+All songs written by Angus Young, Malcolm Young, and Bon Scott except "Fling Thing", which is a Scottish traditional song.